Collaborative Doctoral Awards

 Any topic within the AHRC’s subject domain is eligible.
 Selection of successful applications will not be subject to quota systems and there are no priority areas, however, PhD proposals which address AHRC’s research themes are encouraged.

-The guidance for the CDA Open Call for awards starting in October 2015 can now be found below.
+The guidance for the CDP 2014 call for awards starting in October 2016 can now be found below.

 CDP 2014 Call Scheme Guidance (PDF 130KB, opens in new window)